Wasima06/PORTFOLIO/README.md

 Technologies Here are some of the key technologies and tools I have worked with:

+Programming Languages:
-Programming Languages: JavaScript,HTML5 & CSS3,MongoDB,NodeJS,ExpressJS
+JavaScript,HTML5 & CSS3,MongoDB,NodeJS and reactJS

 Frameworks: React